ARMOD07/Predicting_Heart_Disease/README.md

 **L'Organisation mondiale de la santé (OMS)** estime que 17,9 millions de personnes meurent chaque année de maladies cardiovasculaires (MCV).

 There are multiple risk factors that could contribute to CVD in an individual, such as unhealthy diet, lack of physical activity, or mental illness.
 Identifying these risk factors early on could help prevent many premature deaths.
-**Il existe de multiples facteurs de risque** qui pourraient contribuer aux maladies cardiovasculaires chez un individu, comme une mauvaise alimentation, le manque d'activité physique ou une maladie mentale.
-L’identification précoce de ces facteurs de risque pourrait contribuer à prévenir de nombreux décès prématurés.

-We are working for an R&D company that focuses on providing healthcare solutions.
+ ing for an R&D company that focuses on providing healthcare solutions.
 The company has collected anonymized data from multiple hospitals on several patients.
 The dataset includes relevant information for each patient, such as their personal information and some medical data, including whether or not they have had heart disease before.
-**Nous travaillons pour une entreprise de R&D** qui se concentre sur la fourniture de solutions de santé.
-La société a collecté des données anonymisées auprès de plusieurs hôpitaux sur plusieurs patients.
-L'ensemble de données comprend des informations pertinentes pour chaque patient, telles que ses informations personnelles et certaines données médicales, notamment s'il a déjà eu ou non une maladie cardiaque.

 We are tasked with using the dataset to accurately predict the likelihood of a new patient having heart disease in the future.
 The dataset has the following features:
-**Nous sommes chargés d’utiliser l’ensemble de données** pour prédire avec précision la probabilité qu’un nouveau patient souffre d’une maladie cardiaque à l’avenir.
-L'ensemble de données présente les caractéristiques suivantes :

 ## Dataset Features